ryan2625/ESP32-CC1101/README.md

 - Register the CC1101 as a device on that bus
 - Perform SPI transactions to validate communication

 This README will reference the [ESP32 documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/spi_master.html) and the official [TI CC1101 transceiver datasheet](https://www.ti.com/lit/ds/symlink/cc1101.pdf).
+Basic programming experience, familiarity with the [SPI Interface](https://www.analog.com/en/resources/analog-dialogue/articles/introduction-to-spi-interface.html), and development board knowledge (Raspberry Pi, Arduino, ESP32) will be helpful to follow along.

 ## Table of Contents